 We're a small and growing team which offers a lot of opportunities for career and personal growth, creativity, and tackling hard problems.

 We work in two-week sprint cycles.
 At the beginning of each sprint, we have a brief planning meeting to figure out our priorities and decide who's going to be doing what.
-We manage these tasks and deliverables on Trello.
+We manage these tasks and deliverables on Jira.
 We use Github and Pull Requests to manage the flow of reviewing, testing, and deploying code.
 Big product releases will often be demoed to the whole company.

 Getting our reporting closer to real-time: we ingest a ton of data and we want to show our customers results from that data as soon as possible.